onap/sdc-sdc-distribution-client/README.md

 # Logging
-Loggin can be done using log4j
+Logging can be done using log4j
 Example of log.properties file:
 -------------------------------
 log4j.rootCategory=DEBUG, CONSOLE, LOGFILE